Thoughts that happen when you combine lifting, eating and psychology(ing?)

 Now, here’s a second strategy that I’m really all about the last year.
 I’ve been using this in my work and in my life for several years now (go back to the Dr. Perry reference – I’ve been following this idea of reducing arousal in clients and myself for a long time).
 Then I had a thought, if I use it in my work, and I apply it to the Yerkes-Dodson model, then this should work in sport.
 So, I went on a mission to find psychologists doing this and stumbled on Dr. Michael Gervais (https://findingmastery.net/).
 This guy is using meditation as a means of improving sports performance and his track record is pretty darn good.

-How does meditation link to the theory above and improve performance.
-Well, one way is that it decreases our level of arousal overall.
-If we go back to the inverted U diagram, imagine you start at a slightly lower level of stress, now you have greater capacity to increase stress more before you reach the top of your inverted U and start to see a decrease in performance.
 Often sports meditations can also include tapping into a time when things felt “just right” – or when you had a sense of flow.
 The more you tap into this feeling of flow, the more you can pull on it in times of need and settle your system.
 I intentionally do this before my lifts.
 Squat is the most obvious example because my “hyped” behaviour is visible and not primarily in my head.
 While I’m getting my knees wrapped I start listening to my coach – typically he is giving me reminders and cues and I start nodding.
 I might start making positive remarks about completing the squat as well.
 I then approach the bar and often I will aggressively roll the bar into the rack as my intentional adrenaline surge.
 Then, I stop, stand still, close or focus my eyes and centre, both with my sense of flow and some physical cues.
 This all happens very quickly.
 The rolling of the bar and the settling is a matter of 20 seconds at most.
 I actually attribute bowling for so many years to my ability to do this quickly, but people who haven’t practiced this will need to go back to my first point – practice like you compete.
 In the gym, I typically just centre myself before my lifts, but when the weight gets heavier, I will practice getting a bit amped up and then settling.
 Even with the years of doing this, it’s always important to practice.

 Additionally, sports meditations will sometimes include visualization and visualization taps into both the practice and the flow.
 We know that visualizing a task provides us with almost as much (about 90%) benefit as actually practicing, but one of the great benefits of visualization is we can visualize perfection and tap into that feeling of flow.
 The more we do this, the more our capacity to tolerate increasing levels of arousal and still adequately perform improves.